 Dry air can impact a lot of things, including increased static and heightened risk for sickness.
 These differ in the level of importance, but they are both annoyances that could be prevented with the use of a humidifier.

-Why does the air dry out?
+Why does winter dry my air out?

 - Adding a humidifier can help ease skin irritations and dry skin.

-- Reduce the static electricity in your home.
+- Reduce the occurrence of shocks from static electricity in your home.